 The next step is the work done inside of hypnosis.
 Once the person has reached this state of full relaxation, the hypnotherapist gives positive, beneficial suggestions, which allows them to reach the root of problems, and address them at the core.
 The state of hypnosis makes the person more open to suggestions, leading them in the direction of getting rid of the habit, replacing it with something positive.

 The third benefit of hypnosis treatment for alcohol and drug users is that the hypnotherapist can teach you self-hypnosis during those sessions, allowing you to go into this state of relaxation on your own, releasing tension and shaking off bad feelings, without having to use any substance at all.

 The key to the success of this treatment, however, is for the person going into hypnosis to really desire to quit the substance, and dedicate him or herself to a series of treatments.
 We do not promise magical recoveries.
 We offer a treatment that works at a high rate of success, if you are dedicated.

 If you wish to get help from one of the best hypnotherapy centres in Toronto to battle with your drug or alcohol problem, contact The Morpheus Clinic for Hypnosis at 416-556-4068 for a free, no-obligation consultation.
-For a hypnotherapist with specialization in addictions counselling, please ask to book with Kate Gardiner.
+For a hypnotherapist with specialization in addictions counselling, please ask to book with Luke Chao.